Myths vs Facts Pregnancy Stretch Marks

 Myth #2 Overweight Women Have Higher Chances Of Developing Stretch Marks.

-Fact- Overweight or not, most women develop stretch marks during pregnancy.
+Fact– Overweight or not, majority of women develop stretch marks during pregnancy.
 There is no denying that weight gain leads to the formation of stretch marks but that does not make overweight women more prone.
 Due to hormonal changes, weight gain and stretching of the skin, pregnant women tend to develop stretch marks.
 But stretch marks do not discriminate on the basis of weight.